OSHA Fracking Advisory Targets Non-Silica Hazards

 It’s great that OSHA is offering guidance as to the potential hazards of working at a fracking site.
 However, regardless of what OSHA or state officials do, employers always have an absolute duty to provide their employees with the safest workplace possible.
 When they fail to do, they may be negligent, and they could be liable for any death or injury that results from that failure.

-If either you or a loved one have been injured or killed while working at a fracking site, please contact the Texas Oil & Gas Worksite Injury Lawyers at Hill Law Firm for as soon as possible to protect your rights.
+If either you or a loved one have been injured or killed while working at a fracking site, please contact the Texas Oil & Gas Worksite Injury Lawyer at Hill Law Firm for as soon as possible to protect your rights.